catalogfi/garden.js/docs/docs/developers/sdk/introduction.md

 ---
-sidebar_position: 7
+sidebar_position: 1
-id: sdk
+id: introduction
-type: doc
 ---

-# Garden SDK
+# Introduction

 The `Garden SDK` is a typescript monorepo library that allows you to interact with [Garden](https://garden.finance) allowing you to bridge Bitcoin to EVM based chains and vice versa.